ZephyrJung/GoStudy/Fundamentals of concurrent programming.md

 ```

-The tool found a data race consisting of a write toa variable on line 20 in one goroutine,followed by an unsynchronized read from the same variableon line 22 in another goroutine.
+The tool found a data race consisting of a write toa variable on line 20 in one goroutine,followed by an unsynchronized read from the same variable on line 22 in another goroutine.

-Note that the race detector only finds data races that actually happenduring execution.
+Note that the race detector only finds data races that actually happen during execution.

 ## 8. Select statement

-The [select statement](http://golang.org/ref/spec#Select_statements)is the final tool in Go’s concurrency toolkit.It chooses which of a set of possible communications will proceed.If any of the communications can proceed, one of them is randomlychosen and the corresponding statements are executed.Otherwise, if there is no default case,the statement blocks until one of the communications can complete.
+The [select statement](http://golang.org/ref/spec#Select_statements) is the final tool in Go’s concurrency toolkit.It chooses which of a set of possible communications will proceed.If any of the communications can proceed, one of them is randomly chosen and the corresponding statements are executed.Otherwise, if there is no default case,the statement blocks until one of the communications can complete.

 Here is a toy example showing how the select statement canbe used to implement a random number generator.